|

 Bloom:

 Yellow.
 Iris fragrance.
 Strong, raspberry, tea, violets fragrance.
 Average diameter 5".
 Very large, very double, borne mostly solitary, in small clusters, cupped, globular bloom form.
-Occasional repeat later in the season.
+Spring or summer flush with scattered later bloom.

 Habit: